 Students seeking tuition assistance have a number of available loan options.
 Educational Loans may be borrowed to assist in paying for tuition, books and/or living expenses.
 A student may borrow up to the cost of attendance minus any other financial aid (scholarships/grants) they received during the academic year.
 The federal government offers both subsidized and unsubsidized loans through the William D. Ford Federal Direct Loan Programs.
 If you meet the criteria below, you should be eligible to borrow a Federal Direct Subsidized/Unsubsidized Loan.
-If you require additional funding after receiving other aid, consider a GradPLUS Loan.
+If you are in a graduate program (JD, LLM, or MJ) and require additional funding after receiving other aid, consider a GradPLUS Loan.

 In order to borrow through the Federal Direct Loan Programs a student must file a FAFSA (Free Application for Federal Student Aid) at https://fafsa.gov and be: